 What you can do

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For hair loss, some basic questions to ask your doctor include:

 What to expect from your doctor

 Tests and diagnosis

 A complete medical history, family history and physical examination can help in a diagnosis.
-The pattern and rate of hair loss, the appearance of nearby hairs (for example, if hairs are broken off), and accompanying symptoms are considered when making the diagnosis.
+The pattern and rate of hair loss, the appearance of nearby hairs, and accompanying symptoms are considered when making the diagnosis.

 Treatments and drugs

-The types of drugs for treatment of alopecia that are approved by the Food and Drug Administration include:
+Medications approved by the Food and Drug Administration (FDA) to treat hair loss include:

 Wigs and hairpieces

 Lifestyle and home remedies